colin93/polyProject/README.md

 1)Create poly:
+Create an empty linked list
-Ask user for power and coeffecient of highest power term.
+Ask user for power and coeffecient of highest power term. use insertElement function with those values
-Create a linked list node with these values
-Ask user if there is any more terms in polynomial (do with a char or a simple 1/0 for yes and no) if no create nodes in linked list for all terms down to order of 0 storing 0 as their coeffecient else while user asks for more terms or power of current node is not 0
+Ask user if there is any more terms in polynomial (do with a char or a simple 1/0 for yes and no) if no use fill poly function else while user asks for more terms and power of current node is not 0
-    ask user for power of term
+    ask user for power and coefecient of term use insertElement function with those values
-    if (input power+1) is not equal to power of current term while (input power+1) is not equal to power of current term make new node with power set to power of (current term-1) with coeffecient of 0 make current node the new node
-    else
-      ask user for coeffecient of polynomial term make new node with entered power and coeffecient values ask user if there are more terms in polynomials
+    ask user if there are more terms in polynomials use fill poly function

 2) Delete poly:
  Use the code from linkedList.c for deleteList